FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Adding-Details.md

 6. **Hover the mouse** over a mullion, hit the **Tab key** to highlight, then **click** to select all mullions.
 Use **Mirror** or **Array** or **quick copy** to copy these to the south side of the wall

-#### Create Door
+#### Create the Door Mullions
-Draw 2" mullions (as in the previous two exercises) at the center of the Western wall.
+Draw 2" mullion frames for double doors (using similar steps as the previous exercises) at the center of the Western wall.
 The doors should be 3'-6" each.
 The results should be similar to the picture below

 ![](./images/a4f7bb20-db89-4638-a3ad-4ae05c63d351.png)